 Haywood, Louise.
-(2009) Thinking Spanish Translation: A Course in Translation Method, Spanish to English, Routledge;
+(2009) Thinking Spanish Translation: A Course in Translation Method, Spanish to English, New York: Routledge

-Zaro, Juanj Jesus.
-(2012) Manual de traducción A manual of translation; textos españoles e ingleses traducidos y comentados, Gedisa;
+Zaro, Juan Jesus.
+(2012) Manual de traducción A manual of translation; textos españoles e ingleses traducidos y comentados, Madrid: Gedisa

 Beeby Lonsdale, Allison.
-(2009) Teaching Translation from Spanish to English: Words Beyond Words, University of Ottawa Press;
+(2009) Teaching Translation from Spanish to English: Words Beyond Words, Ottawa: University of Ottawa Press

 Orellan, Marina.
-(2008) La traduccio´n del ingle´s al castellano gui´a para el traductor, Universitaria; 3rd edition.
+(2008) La traduccio´n del ingle´s al castellano gui´a para el traductor, (3rd Edition).
+Santiago de Chile: Universitaria

 On successfully completing the module students will be able to: